hashicorp/terraform-azurerm-terraform-enterprise/examples/standalone_mounted_disk/README.md

 - an Azure Key Vault in which the following are stored:
   - TFE CA certificate (certificate)
-  - Key Vault secret which contains the Base64 encoded version of a PEM encoded public certificate of a certificate authority (CA) to be trusted by the Virtual Machine Scale Set
+  - Key Vault secret which contains the Base64 encoded version of a PEM encoded public certificate for the Virtual Machine Scale Set
-  - Key Vault secret which contains the Base64 encoded version of a PEM encoded private key of a certificate authority (CA) to be trusted by the Virtual Machine Scale Set.
+  - Key Vault secret which contains the Base64 encoded version of a PEM encoded private key for the Virtual Machine Scale Set.
 - TFE license on a filepath accessible by tests